phunware/maas-mapping-ios-sdk/Samples/README.md

 ### Overview
 - Six different use cases in both Swift and Objective C.
-- Each use case functional has its ViewController.
+- Each use case has a ViewController.

 ### LoadBuildingViewController
 - Display your building on the map